-Her sister, Jana, joined the business in 1998, and the sisters expanded their sales and production of heirloom and specialty squash until they earned their graduate degrees from the University of Missouri.
-Since then, their ambitious endeavors have blossomed into a fulltime farm business for their dad, Jim Thies.
+In 1995, Deanna Thies began a project growing and marketing vegetables for Future Farmers of America (FFA).
+Her sister, Jana, joined the business in 1998, and the sisters expanded their sales and production of heirloom and specialty squash until they earned graduate degrees from the University of Missouri.
+Since then, their endeavors have blossomed into a full-time farm business for their father, Jim Thies.

 In 2014, The Veggie Patch started a CSA program (Community Supported Agriculture).

-As for farming, he said, “I have been doing this for a long time,” Jim said, “and every day I see the beauty in the crops,” in doing a good job, and facing the challenges that farming offers.
+“I have been doing this for a long time,” Jim said, “and every day I see the beauty in the crops.”
+He enjoys doing a good job with the challenges that farming offers.